 “I think in the future there might be a mix of working from home and going into the office, or indeed remote working.
 In fact, lots of my friends have told me that their companies have offered permanent remote positions,” says Molina.

 “Our company has a clear plan on when the return to the office will happen and we’re constantly updated on it,” Bialek adds.

-“When the pandemic is over, working back in the office will be on a voluntary basis.
+“When the pandemic is over, working back in the office may be on a voluntary basis.
 Those who do want to go back will not have to go back full-time and will be allowed to work from home a couple of days a week.
 This will be an ideal solution for me”.